Ghania-Ait/Shop-projekt-server/README.md

 2. Using `lowdb` set up a mock database for our records.
 It can be empty or it can contain already some fake data.
 Update the routes above so that they work just like they should.

    - `api/records` -> should return all the records that are in our lowdb database
-   - `api/records` -> should add a new record to our lowdb database
+   - `api/records` -> should add a new record to our lowdb database# Shop-projekt